vegaprotocol/documentation/docs/api/overview.md

 See the [releases page](../releases/overview.md) for a summary of each software release and links to the full changelog on GitHub.

-## Available APIs [WIP]
+## Available reference docs [WIP]
 Four/five areas: core/data node | ethereum bridges | vega wallet | block explorer(?)

 Vega has been built to support REST, GRPC and GraphQL for interacting with the core and data nodes.

-The Vega Wallet serves an API that uses ? openrpc, rest ?

-The Ethereum contracts serve ...
+### Ethereum bridges [WIP]
+The Ethereum contracts: You can also interact with the Ethereum smart contracts, which allow for bridging between Vega and Ethereum.

+**[Smart contracts overview](./bridge/index.md)**: Start exploring the bridge.

+### Integrating with Vega Wallet
+If you're looking to integrate a dApp, website, or bots with the Vega Wallet, you'll need to use a wallet API.
+The wallet is also how you authenticate and send transactions to the network.
+To use the API to programmatically interact with the network for your own transactions, you'll need to [get a Vega Wallet](../tools/vega-wallet/index.md).

+The **Wallet API** (in alpha) uses JSON-RPC with an HTTP wrapper.

-### APIs for querying data
+### REST APIs
 REST provides endpoints for querying for trading data, account information, ledger movements, asset and market information, and much more.

-* **Trading data API** covers a wide range of information, including, but not limited to:
+* **Trading data API** providers historic information and cumulative data, and covers a wide range of data, including, but not limited to:
   * liquidity provisions
   * network limits and parameters
   * information about validator and non-validator nodes
   * reward summaries
   * governance proposals and votes
 * **Core service API**: Provides the minimum state of the chain required to build and send a transaction.
 This is also exposed in the trading data API
-* **Explorer API**: Provides transaction details, particularly for uses in block explorers
+* **Explorer API**: Provides transaction details, designed particularly to support the development of block explorers
 * **Core state API**: This API is specifically for node operators, and may not be exposed by nodes running the network.
 All methods under that umbrella are also available under the other endpoints

-## APIs for submitting data
-gRPC:

-## API for using Vega Wallet
-The Vega Wallet supports a JSON-RPC API for integrating interfaces with the wallet service to read keys, get transaction approval and other interactions.

 ## Rate limiting
 To prevent abuse of the APIs provided by data nodes, there are limitations to the rate of API requests that can be enabled by data node operators.
 Rate limiting is applied on a per-remote-IP-address basis.